 Cost 4: The Anxiety Tax

 Here is the paradox: fully autonomous AI is supposed to reduce your workload, but it often increases your anxiety.
 When you know an AI is making decisions without your oversight, you spend mental energy worrying about what it might do wrong.
-You check dashboards compulsively.
-You second-guess whether the automation is working correctly.
+You second-guess whether the automation is working correctly because you spend mental energy worrying about what it might do wrong.

-You traded manual work for monitoring anxiety.
+You traded manual work for anxiety.
 That is not progress.
+We explored this dynamic in more detail in what "set it and forget it" automation gets wrong.

 The Trust Gradient: A Better Approach